cyrf0006/echonix/README.md

 ![Echogram](https://github.com/RobBlackwell/echonix/blob/master/doc/echogram.png)

-## Access to datagrams
+## Example 2

-The following example loads all tha datagrams from an EK60 RAW file, creates a list d of datagrams (named tuples) and prints the surveyname from the configuration header.
+Loads all the datagrams from an EK60 RAW file, creates a list of datagrams (named tuples) and prints the surveyname from the configuration header.

 ```Python
 from echonix import raw